x64dbg/docs/introduction/ConditionalBreakpoint.md

 When a breakpoint is hit, x64dbg will do the following things:

-- If the breakpoint is an exception breakpoint, set the system variable `$breakpointexceptionaddress` to the exception address;
+- Set the system variable `$breakpointexceptionaddress` to the address that triggered the breakpoint (memory location);
 - Increment the *hit counter*;
 - Set the system variable `$breakpointcounter` to the value of *hit counter*;
 - If *break condition* is set, evaluate the [expression](./Expressions.rst) (defaults to `1`);